mdmadonna/LargeFileViewer/README.md

 # LargeFileViewer

 The Large File Viewer will allow you to view very large files using a minimum amount of memory.
-The program is designed specifically to run on Windows and view standard Windows text files but could be easily adapted to accommodate Unix/MacOS text files as well.
-It was originally designed to view very large log files, database dumps, etc. We use it to view text files up to 50-60GB.
+The program is designed specifically to run on Windows and view standard  text files with consistent line endings.
+It was originally useded to view very large log files, database dumps, etc. We use it to view text files up to 50-60GB.

 Key points regarding the program: